 #2 RAILBLAZA Visibility Kit

-- This kit is a must-have safety item in the kit of any kayak angler, or recreational...
+- The RAILBLAZA Visibility kit II is a must-have safety item in the kit of any kayak...

 - In one convenient, value-for-money pack you get everything you need for your kayak or...